Ludwig B. Bernstein

 Ludwig Behr Bernstein (May 4, 1870 – December 27, 1944) was a Latvian-American Jewish-American sociologist and social worker.

-Life
+Early life and education

-Bernstein was born on May 4, 1870 in Mitau, Courland Governorate, Russia, the son of Moses Bernstein and Rasya Loevinsohn.
+Bernstein was born on May 4, 1870, in Mitau, Courland Governorate, Russia, the son of Moses Bernstein and Rasya Loevinsohn.
 He immigrated to America in 1892.

 Bernstein attended the Gymnasium Academicum in Mitau, graduating from there with a Testimonium maturitatis in 1890.
 He then went to the New York University School of Pedagogy and Columbia University.
 He graduated from the latter with an A.M. in 1894 and a Ph.D. in 1897.
 He initially worked as an instructor in public schools in New York City, New York.
 From 1898 to 1903, he worked as an instructor in Latin and German at DeWitt Clinton High School.
 In 1903, he passed the examination for the position of 1st assistant vice-principal in high schools, the only Jew to hold that position at the time.